 Each secret can have multiple versions.
 Versions are useful when you need to change credentials or update a secret payload without modifying existing references, such as configurations, scripts or services that point to the specific secret.

-For more information, see Overview of the MysteryBox service.
+For more information, see About MysteryBox.

 Prerequisites

-Make sure you are in a group that has at least the editor role within your tenant; for example, the default editors group.
+Make sure you are in a group that has at least the editor role within your tenant or project; for example, the default editors group.
 You can check this in the Administration → IAM section of the web console.

 Creating a secret or a version of a secret does not automatically grant you access to view payloads in that secret or version.
 The editor role is enough to create a secret or a version, but viewing payloads requires the mysterybox.payload-viewer role, which is a sub-role of admin but not editor.